NIPT (Non-Invasive Prenatal Test): Ultrasound Scan and Blood Test

 Results can also be inconclusive, which happens in less than 1% of cases.
 This is usually because the proportion of fetal DNA present in the sample is not high enough to give an accurate result.
 The test may be repeated with the hope that the fetal DNA levels will have increased due to the increased gestation.
 In some rare cases however, the fetal DNA is naturally low and in these instances a result cannot be yielded.

 The NIPT is more accurate than the first trimester combined test or second trimester quadruple test for estimating the chance that the baby has Down's Syndrome.
-The false positive rates are 0.01% for Downs Syndrome, 0.01% for Edwards' Syndrome and 0.01% for Patau's Syndrome.
+The combined false positive rates are 0.13% for Downs Syndrome, Edwards' Syndrome and 0.01% and Patau's Syndrome.
 Conventional screening tests can miss 15% or more of Down’s Syndrome pregnancies.

 cfDNA is short for ‘circulating free DNA’.
 Fetal cfDNA is the circulating free DNA from your fetus in a maternal blood sample.
 The proportion of cfDNA in maternal blood that comes from the placenta is known as the fetal fraction.